 In the Offense section, max out Crit Chance, Crit Damage, Cooldown Reduction, and Attack Speed in that order.
 In Defense, prioritize All Resistance, then Life %, then Armor, and finish off with Life Regeneration.
 In Utility, build up Area Damage and Resource Cost Reduction first, then finish off with Life on Hit and Globe Radius.

-Zei's Stone of Vengeance is another independent multiplier, whose range-dependent amplification can be easily maxed out by the long reach of Tzo Krin's Gaze Wave of Lights.
+Zei's Stone of Vengeance is another independent multiplier, whose range-dependent amplification can be easily maxed out by the long reach of Fist of the Heavens.
 The level 25 property will add some minor control and safety to the build, as well as another proc for Bane of the Trapped.
 An alternative for this slot, if you choose a more defensive and close range playstyle (at the cost of some of your damage potential) is to slot Esoteric Alteration here.

 Gogok of Swiftness synergises well with the build in Greater Rift pushes, indirectly providing you with more cooldown resets and improved healing through your faster attacks.
 The 2.4.1 addition of scaling Dodge chance to the gem is just survivability icing on the cake.

 Bane of the Stricken occupies a firm jewelry socket during GR progression.
 Building up your damage multiplicatively in prolonged fights and with a level 25 bonus specifically targeting Rift Guardians, this gem is designed to assist AoE heavy builds in their struggle against single target, high HP enemies.
 Note that if you are doing lower tier Greater Rifts for farming or gem leveling purposes, you should exchange this gem either for the universal, well-rounded bonuses of Bane of the Powerful, or the convenient protective and restorative effect of Molten Wildebeest's Gizzard.